 June is Men’s Health Month, which is a great reminder for men to make an appointment for their annual physical and take better care of their health.
 All too often, guys don’t pay enough attention to what’s going on inside their bodies.
-So, we want to highlight some main health concerns men face, as well as offer pointers for staying healthy.
+So, we want to highlight some main health concerns men face, and offer pointers for staying healthy.

 If you do a little Googling, there actually aren’t a lot of articles out there truly focused on Men’s Health.
 Most of what you find is generally about building muscle and physical activity.
 While an active lifestyle is very important, it’s also important to know how to take care of a physically active body through nutrition and supplements.